Raihaen/Study-Notes/Readme.md

 # Book notes

-This is a rep with notes im taking from some books i'm reading, most are prep but you might find other math stuff too.
+This is a rep with notes im taking from some books i'm studying.